The Royal Marine Commandos are 356-years-old.

 The Commandos are Britain’s amphibious light infantry force.
-They are organised in the 3 Commando Brigade, which is composed of 40 and 45 Commandos with about 700 Marines each—42 Commando was part of the Brigade but recently underwent a reorganization–now it’s now focused on maritime counter-terrorism and interdiction.
+They are organized in the 3 Commando Brigade, which is composed of 40 and 45 Commandos with about 700 Marines each — 42 Commando was also part of the Brigade but recently underwent a reorganization and it’s now focused on maritime counter-terrorism and interdiction.

-Individual Royal Marines, however, do have the option to serve in the Special Forces Support Group (UKSG), a unit launched to support SAS and SBS operations, much like the 75th Ranger Regiment has been doing for Delta Force and Seal Team Six.
+Individual Royal Marines, however, do have the option to serve in the Special Forces Support Group (UKSG), a unit created to support SAS and SBS operations, much like the 75th Ranger Regiment has been doing for Delta Force and SEAL Team Six.

-Here are some interesting facts about the Corps to honour their service:
+Here are some interesting facts about the Corps to honor their service:

 - As an amphibious unit, they are part of the Royal Navy.